galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 > 1. {% tool [Monocle3 plotCells](toolshed.g2.bx.psu.edu/repos/ebi-gxa/monocle3_plotcells/monocle3_plotCells/0.1.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in RDS format"*: output of **Monocle3 reduceDim** {% icon tool %}
 >    - *"The cell attribute (e.g. the column of pData(cds)) to map to each cell's color, or one of {cluster, partition, pseudotime}."*: `cell_type`
 >    - *"If set, display the cell group names directly on the plot.
-Otherwise include a color legend on the side of the plot."*: {% icon history-share %} `No`
+Otherwise include a color legend on the side of the plot."*: {% icon param-toggle %} `No`
 > 2. Rename {% icon galaxy-pencil %} the output: `Cell type plot`
 >
 > 3. {% tool [Monocle3 plotCells](toolshed.g2.bx.psu.edu/repos/ebi-gxa/monocle3_plotcells/monocle3_plotCells/0.1.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in RDS format"*: output of **Monocle3 reduceDim** {% icon tool %}
 >    - *"The cell attribute (e.g. the column of pData(cds)) to map to each cell's color, or one of {cluster, partition, pseudotime}."*: `genotype`
 >    - *"If set, display the cell group names directly on the plot.
-Otherwise include a color legend on the side of the plot."*: {% icon history-share %} `No`
+Otherwise include a color legend on the side of the plot."*: {% icon param-toggle %} `No`
 > 4. Rename {% icon galaxy-pencil %} the output: `Genotype plot`
 >
 > 5. {% tool [Monocle3 plotCells](toolshed.g2.bx.psu.edu/repos/ebi-gxa/monocle3_plotcells/monocle3_plotCells/0.1.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in RDS format"*: output of **Monocle3 reduceDim** {% icon tool %}
 >    - *"The cell attribute (e.g. the column of pData(cds)) to map to each cell's color, or one of {cluster, partition, pseudotime}."*: `batch`
 >    - *"If set, display the cell group names directly on the plot.
-Otherwise include a color legend on the side of the plot."*: {% icon history-share %} `No`
+Otherwise include a color legend on the side of the plot."*: {% icon param-toggle %} `No`
 > 6. Rename {% icon galaxy-pencil %} the output: `Batch plot`
 >
 > 7. {% tool [Monocle3 plotCells](toolshed.g2.bx.psu.edu/repos/ebi-gxa/monocle3_plotcells/monocle3_plotCells/0.1.5+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"Input object in RDS format"*: output of **Monocle3 reduceDim** {% icon tool %}
 >    - *"The cell attribute (e.g. the column of pData(cds)) to map to each cell's color, or one of {cluster, partition, pseudotime}."*: `sex`
 >    - *"If set, display the cell group names directly on the plot.
-Otherwise include a color legend on the side of the plot."*: {% icon history-share %} `No`
+Otherwise include a color legend on the side of the plot."*: {% icon param-toggle %} `No`
 > 8. Rename {% icon galaxy-pencil %} the output: `Sex plot`
 >
 {: .hands_on}